wp-plugins/plugnedit/readme.txt

 PlugNedit provides all the tools of a HTML editor with the twist that items are easily placed on the page and moved around and stacked on top of each other.

 This plugin is useful for anyone that has a WordPress site or stand alone plugin for any site (Read bottom for non WordPress sites.), it's a simple to use WYSIWYG drag and drop visual HTML editor with advanced options.
-Brand new section for building HTML web pages outside your wordpress template.
+Brand new section for building HTML web pages outside your wordpress template ( Landing Page ).

 Plug & Edit WYSIWYG Drag And Drop Visual HTML Editor does not modify your WordPress editor and is safe to install with other Plugins that do.
 The editor is located at Plugnedit.com, in order to use media files you will need to import links of your media which are stored temporarily.